mdsteiner/EFAtools/cran-comments.md

 warning.
 Existing code therefore needs no changes, and neither do the reverse dependencies.

+The submission also includes various bug-fixes, including the additional issues raised in the CRAN tests.

 ## Test environments

 * local Windows 11 installation, R 4.6.0